-GIRFEC is part of the Children and Young People (Scotland) Act 2014.
-If you would like any further information please ask your child's Headteacher.
+GIRFEC is part of the Children and Young People (Scotland) Act 2014 and the

+GIRFEC provisions are planned to be fully implemented by August 2017.
 If you would like any further information please ask your child's Headteacher.

 Support for learning